 A five-pound dog can bite someone pretty badly, especially a child who has her face up to the dog.

 We think it’s cute if a rottweiler carries a stuffed puppy around all day.
-We like to nurture small, cute things, so we like it when our dogs do the same.
+People like to nurture small, cute things, so we like it when our dogs do the same.
 We like the idea that our dog has her own “baby.”
 Many of us carried around stuffed animals as a kid, so it’s heartwarming to us when our dogs do the same.

 Even when a rottweiler growls as someone tries to take her toy, it’s easy to overlook the behavior if the dog is gentle in all other situations.